 Nate, a Warren, Ohio native, holds a Bachelor of Arts degree in Theater from St. Edward’s University in Austin, Texas.
 Using a graduate fellowship from Warner Brothers, he received a Master of Fine Arts degree in Cinema Productionfrom the prestigious University of Southern CaliforniaSchool of Cinematic Arts.
-He is listed in Who’s Who Among African Americansand is a member of the Screen Actors Guild, the American Federation of Television and Radio Artists and the Academy of Television Arts and Sciences.
-Mr. Thomas is a tenured Professor of Cinema and Television Arts and Head of the film production program at California State University, Northridge where in 1998 he was honored as the Outstanding Professorin creative activity.
+He is also listed in Who’s Who Among African Americans and is a member of the Screen Actors Guild/American Federation of Television and Radio Artists, the National Academy of Television Arts and Sciences and the Television Academy.
+Mr. Thomas is a tenured Professor of Cinema and Television Arts and head of the film production program at California State University, Northridge where in 1998 he was honored as the Outstanding Professorin creative activity.

-Mr. Thomas won a Sony Innovator Award in recognition of his film work and completed the independent feature film entitled EAST OF HOPE STREET.
-Mr. Thomas directed the urban drama which was co-written and co-produced with friend and associate Tim Russ, star of Paramount Television’s STAR TREK: VOYAGER series.
+Mr. Thomas won a Sony Innovator Award in recognition of his film work and completed the independent feature film East of Hope Street.
+He directed the urban drama which was co-written and co-produced with long time friend Tim Russ, of television’s StarTrek: Voyager fame.
 The film is a real-life story of a teenage Latina who comes of age while struggling to survive the abuses of home, the inner city, and an overburdened child protection system in a Los Angeles most of us never see.
-EAST OF HOPE STREET won Best Feature Film at the 1998 New Orleans Urban Film Festival, Best Urban Drama at the 1998 New York International Independent Film Festival, 1st Place, Cross Cultural at the 1998 Black Filmmakers Hall of Fame Festivaland a Jury Award at the 1999 Hollywood Black Film Festival.It was also honored at the 8th Annual First Americans in the Arts Awards Show and was nominated for the prestigious Imagen Award (Spanish Image Awards).
-EAST OF HOPE STREET is distributed by The Cinema Guild and opened nationally in selected theaters Fall of 1999.
-It is available on home video through Maverick Entertainment.
+East of Hope Street won Best Feature Film at the 1998 New Orleans Urban Film Festival, Best Urban Drama at the 1998 New York International Independent FilmFestival, 1st Place, Cross Cultural at the 1998 Black Filmmakers Hall of Fame Festivaland a Jury Award at the 1999 Hollywood Black Film Festival.It was also honored at the 8th Annual First Americans in the Arts Awards Show and was nominated for the prestigious Imagen Award (Spanish Image Awards).
+East of Hope Streetis distributed by The Cinema Guild andhad a limited release in theaters in the Fall of 1999 and available on home video through Maverick Entertainment.